To prohibit discrimination on the basis of sex, gender identity, and sexual orientation, and for other purposes.

 Length: 24 pages

-This bill was introduced on May 2, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 2, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying